Getting a course accredited

 You can contact ASQA by calling the Info line on 1300 701 801 Monday to Friday, 9.00 am to 7.00 pm AEST.

-You can also ask a question by emailing enquiries [at] asqa.gov.au
+You can also ask a question about course accreditation by emailing accreditation [at] asqa.gov.au